lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 That’s ok, but it’s only responsible for us to teach you the **most secure way**.

 Until recently, we believed that with simple and common steps to secure your SPAs against XSS and other attack vectors, it was okay to store tokens in `localStorage`.
 It made our guides very simple to follow.
-The reality is that the only way to build secure apps is to do absolutely **everything** you can to secure them, because ***attackers are always one step ahead***.
+The reality is that the only way to build secure appliations is to do absolutely **everything** you can to secure them, because ***attackers are always one step ahead***.

 It's not just Auth0 though, [more](https://www.rdegges.com/2018/please-stop-using-local-storage/) and [more](https://www.owasp.org/index.php/JSON_Web_Token_(JWT)_Cheat_Sheet_for_Java#Token_storage_on_client_side) developers and groups are putting up red flags on token storage.